Power of Attorney in Connecticut

 Previously Notaries Public in Connecticut were not allowed to certify copies of any document.
-The older Notary Public Manual did specify a way for a Notary to handle that kind of situation legally, however.
+An older Notary Public Manual did specify a way for a Notary to manage that kind of situation legally, however.
 The only way to be sure is to check the exact wording of a current Notary Public Manual.

 "Can a Connecticut Notary Public refuse to notarize a Power of Attorney?"

-Yes, a Notary can refuse to notarize the signature of a Power of Attorney signer, but only for a limited list of very specific reasons.
+Yes, a Notary can refuse to notarize the signature of a Power of Attorney signer, but only for a limited list of extremely specific reasons.

 "Can a Connecticut Notary Public notarize a New York Power of Attorney form?"

-A Connecticut Notary Public can notarize the signature on any document that Connecticut law permits, as long as the Notary and the signer are together in Connecticut.
+A Connecticut Notary Public can notarize the signature on any document that Connecticut law permits, if the Notary and the signer are together in Connecticut.
 That would include a PoA from New York.

 A Connecticut Notary Public cannot notarize outside of the borders of Connecticut, unless that Notary is also commissioned in the state where the signing would take place.